5 tips for reducing alcohol addiction

 Are they going well?
 Is your drinking related to other areas of your life, such as career, family, health or relationships?
 Alcohol addiction can result from not taking charge of other aspects of life which are in need of some TLC.
 If you identify some changes, create a plan to change those areas and alcohol may then be used less to self-medicate or avoid feeling low.

 Here is a bonus tip...

 Alcohol, unlike smoking, is still very much a socially accepted part of life.
-In fact, doctors still debate as to whether a glass of red wine at night in fact has health benefits.
-However, sometimes you may feel that that you are drinking more than you wish to.
-As well as the long term health problems alcohol consumption can create, alcohol can lead to an unproductive next day, with a hangover scuppering your morning plans.
+In fact, doctors still debate as to whether a glass of red wine at night has health benefits.
+However, sometimes you may feel that you are drinking more than you wish to.
+As well as the long-term health problems alcohol consumption can create, alcohol can lead to an unproductive next day, with a hangover scuppering your morning plans.
 Alcohol can lower your inhibitions and decrease judgement, leading to saying or behaving in ways your ordinarily self might not.